anuar45/about/content/posts/simple-personal-cicd.md

   - traefik
 ---

 Here i want to share how my personal cicd works.
-Thanks to Golang it costs me only 5$ digitalocean instance with runs - traefik, grafana, promethues, loki and my personal sites.
+Thanks to Golang it costs me only 5$ digitalocean instance which runs - traefik, grafana, promethues, loki and my personal sites.
 Hope it will be helpful...

 First of all list of used tools: